Skip to content

 How Do You Improve ROI After Go-Live?

 More than two-thirds of large-scale tech programmes miss time, budget, or scope targets (BCG, 2024).
-The first 90 days after go-live determine whether your project joins that statistic.
+The first 90 days after go-live decide whether your project joins that statistic.

-Month 1: Fix adoption blockers.
-If adoption is below 60%, something in the configuration doesn’t match how people work.
-Shadow users, identify friction points, and fix them immediately.
+Month 1: fix adoption blockers.
+If adoption sits below 60%, something in the configuration doesn’t match how people actually work.
+Don’t theorise.
+Shadow your users.
+Watch them struggle.
+Identify the friction points and fix them that week.
+This is where most projects go sideways.

-Month 2: Optimise workflows.
-Look at the data.
-Which pipeline stages take the longest?
+Month 2: optimise workflows.
+Look at the data now flowing through the system.
+Which pipeline stages take longest?
 Where do cases get stuck?
-Which products have the highest cart abandonment?
-Tune the configuration based on real usage patterns.
+Which products have the worst cart abandonment?
+Tune configuration based on real usage, not the assumptions you made during design workshops.

-Month 3: Enable automation.
-Once the team is comfortable with the basics, add automated workflows: lead scoring, case routing, campaign triggers, and Joule AI recommendations.
-Automation delivers the compounding returns that justify the investment.
+Month 3: enable automation.
+Once the team is comfortable with the basics, start layering in automated workflows: lead scoring, case routing, campaign triggers, Joule AI recommendations.
+Automation is where the compounding returns live.
+It’s where the investment starts paying for itself.

-Quarterly thereafter: Review KPIs, adjust configuration, and plan the next phase (additional products, deeper integration, advanced analytics).
-CX is not a one-time project — it’s an ongoing capability.
+Quarterly after that: review KPIs, adjust configuration, plan the next phase.
+More products, deeper integration, advanced analytics.
+CX is not a project with a finish line.
+It’s an ongoing capability that needs tending.

 FAQ